-February 12, 1966: The sixth installment of a 12 installment series of articles about “The Child Stars” of the 20s and 30s.
-Judy was given two installments, this one and #7 published the next day.
+February 12, 1966: The sixth installment of a 12-installment series of articles about “The Child Stars” of the 20s and 30s.
+Judy was the subject of two installments, this one and #7 published the next day.

 “Weight Problems of the Singing Darling”

 By NORMAN J. ZIEROLD